Serving and RL post-training on AMD GPUs (ROCm)¶

 - MLCommons, MLPerf Inference benchmark results (datacenter): https://mlcommons.org/benchmarks/inference-datacenter/

-Related: Inference serving · Disaggregated inference · KV cache transfer (NIXL) · Quantization for inference · NVFP4 quantization · Expert parallelism for MoE inference · verl · RL libraries overview · DSpark speculative decoding · Decentralized and distributed inference · GPU provider landscape · Glossary
+Related: Inference serving · Disaggregated inference · KV cache transfer (NIXL) · Quantization for inference · NVFP4 quantization · Expert parallelism for MoE inference · verl · RL libraries overview · DSpark speculative decoding · Region-replica routing for non-colocated inference · Cross-WAN model-parallel inference · GPU provider landscape · Glossary

 -